What Is the Difference Between Propane and Natural Gas?

 Chemical Composition

-The chemical compositions of propane and natural gas are very distinct.
+The chemical compositions of propane, natural gas and LPG are very distinct.
 Propane consists of three carbon atoms bonded by eight hydrogen atoms.
 Hence, its chemical formula is C3H8, while natural gas is made up of one carbon atom and four hydrogen atoms (CH4).

 Propane’s chemical composition ensures it can exist in gaseous form at room temperature or when the atmospheric pressure doesn’t exceed (14.6 psi).
 At higher pressures of between 100 and 200 psi, propane condenses and exists in a liquid state.
 It has a high octane rating and calorific value, meaning it works great for spark-ignited internal combustion engines and produces more energy than natural gas.